top of page

 🛠 How to Fix It:

-Turn off the power immediately if you suspect a short circuit.
+Turn off power immediately if you suspect a short circuit

 3️⃣ Circuit Breaker Malfunction ⚙️⚠️